-Iron is found naturally in wine.
-When its concentration exceeds 10 to 15 mg per litre, oxidation of iron(II) into iron(III) may lead to loss of quality, through precipitates forming.
-It is therefore necessary to measure the iron content of the wine during its production.
+Iron is an element which can naturally be found in wine.
+When its concentration exceeds 10 to 15 mg per litre, iron(II) oxidation into iron(III) may lead to quality loss, through the formation of precipitates.
+It is therefore necessary to assess the iron content of the wine during its production.

-Given the very low concentration of iron species, a coloured complex of iron(III) with thiocyanate, SCN-, as a ligand is used to quantify the amount of iron, using spectrophotometric measurements.
+Given the very low concentration of iron species, a coloured complex of iron(III) with thiocyanate SCN- as a ligand is used to quantify the iron amount, through spectrophotometric measurements.

-Your task is to determine the total iron concentration of the white wine and to determine the stoichiometry of the thiocyanate - iron(III) complex using spectrophotometry.
+Your task is to determine the total iron concentration of the white wine provided, using spectrophotometry, and to determine the stoichiometry of the thiocyanate - iron(III) complex.